 What does single arm/single leg mean in exercise settings?

-NOTE: If you have been tracking the combined weight of dumbbells instead of the weight of a single dumbbell, volume will be overestimated with this update.
-Please scroll down to read more, or reach out to support at email@example.com
+NOTE: If you have been tracking the combined weight of dumbbells instead of the weight of a single dumbbell, the volume will be overestimated with this update.
+Please scroll down to read more, or reach out to support at firstname.lastname@example.org

 What has changed?

 In RepCount you can now set an exercise as "Single arm/Single leg".
-What this will do is that it will double the weight when doing volume calculations to make volume tracking more accurate.
+What this will do is it will double the weight when doing volume calculations to make volume tracking more accurate.
 For the default exercises, this will be applied automatically.
 Thus the volume of a dumbbell curl of 20kg would be equivalent to a barbell curl of 40kg